 The area is at the boundry of the regular beach and Padre Island National Seashore park.
 Bollards are set up in the sand to prevent anyone from driving on that part of the beach.
 That effectively cuts off access to the riff-raff.
 Park right there.

-I brought along my bicycle so I could easily travel a nice distances from the common people who don’t appreciate speedos or nudity for unfathomable reasons.
+I brought along my bicycle so I could easily travel a nice distance from the common people who don’t appreciate speedos or nudity for unfathomable reasons.

 I loaded up my bike with water, towel and sunscreen and set off down the empty beach.
 At the start there were a few people brave enough to wander more than 10 feet from their car.